A student in a lab coat cutting DNA

 For further information please see our page on changes to courses and the provisions of the student contract regarding changes to courses.

-- a first-class or strong upper second-class undergraduate degree with honours in a biological, medical, chemical, mathematical and physical science background, as appropriate for the projects offered.
+• a first-class or strong upper second-class undergraduate degree with honours in a biological, medical, chemical, mathematical, or physical science subject, as appropriate for the projects offered.

-However, entrance is highly competitive and most successful applicants have a first-class degree or the equivalent.
-A previous master's degree is not required, but is an advantage.
+A master's degree is not required, but is an advantage.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.